LaCreArthur/unity-fastlane-ci/README.md

 ## Quick Start

-1. Copy this project's CI files to your Unity project
+1. Click **"Use this template"** to create your own repository
 2. Follow the [Complete Setup Guide](docs/SETUP_GUIDE.md)
+3. Copy `Assets/google-services.json.template` → `Assets/google-services.json` and fill in your Firebase config
-3. Configure GitHub secrets
+4. Configure GitHub secrets
-4. Push to trigger builds!
+5. Push to trigger builds!

 ## Documentation